-At The Nethersole we use the Power of Reading to ensure engaging and challenging english lesson based around quality stories and texts.
+At The Nethersole we use the Power of Reading to ensure engaging and challenging English lessons based around quality texts.
 Lessons give children an opportunity to develop writing and SPaG through written, artistic and performance based sessions.

 Reading – Nethersole website

 At Nethersole, we encourage children to read for pleasure as well as impressing upon them the importance of learning to read.
-Children are expected to be reading at least three times a week in every year group and this should be recorded in the reading diary provided each time.
+Children are expected to be reading daily in every year group and this should be recorded in the reading diary provided each time.
 Children are encouraged to write in the journal as well as adults.
 Information on discussion points and ideas about what to do when your child has finished reading a book are included in the reading journals.

 Reading is an integral part of the curriculum and is taught through separate English and Guided Reading sessions, but this does not mean that reading should stop at school.
 Reading at home is incredibly important to the development and education of children.

 Suggested books for children, advice on how to read with your child, book lists, fun games, competitions to win free books, Children's Book Club etc